msikma/pokesprite/README.md

 PokéSprite – Image Sprite Generator
 ===================================

-This simple script generates a *complete image sprite* of all Pokémon in the National Pokédex, along with the icons for every single item, and a *SCSS file* to make them usable.
-This sprite can then be used to efficiently display these icons on a website.
+This simple script generates a *complete image sprite* of all Pokémon in the National Pokédex, along with the icons for every single in-game item.
+It also generates *SCSS and JS files* which can then be used to efficiently display the icons from the sprite on a website.

 <p align="center">
   <img src="https://raw.github.com/msikma/pokesprite/master/resources/wiki/pokesprite-banner.png" alt="PokéSprite icon example" />